 Currently, the French-speaking population is the majority, and almost triples that of the German-speaking population.

-Its distinctive element is its high tower of more than 70 meters and 368 steps, and inside the style stained glass windows will catch your attention. art nouveau made by a Polish artist during the first third of the 20th century.
+Inside, the stylish stained glass windows will catch your attention. art nouveau made by a Polish artist during the first third of the 20th century.

 Medieval fountains in Freiburg